unioslo/tsd-api-docs/architecture/design.md

 ## Flexible service development

 The combination of central authorization and event-driven integrations enable flexible and secure service development.
 Customers can, for example, create their own clients (web services) which communicate with the TRE's APIs, and subscribe to messages on tenant-spececific queues inside and/or outside of the TRE.

-_insert figure_

-This enables use cases such as: on data upload, discover new data, submit a job to the high performance computing cluster, publish results to an access controlled API, and notify an external applicaiton that the new report has been published and is ready for use.